oat-sa/taohub-articles/articles/Theming/how-to-handle-platform-themes.md

 <!--
 skip: true
 -->
-# Platform Themes
+# How to handle Platform Themes

 > How to set up platform themes.
 Predominately this article talks about a setup in a custom extension - in a multi tenancy environment this might be different.

 ## Definition

 A platform theme is a set of stylesheets, templates, images etc. to modify the standard look and feel of the TAO platform, most often to apply a customer's branding.
 It for now is limited to header, footer, action bars and tabs.
-Although technically doable changes to the appearance of items are explicitely excluded.
-For all item related modifications item thems must be used.
+Although technically feasible changes to the appearance of items are explicitely excluded.
+For all item related modifications item themes must be used.

 ## Basic Setup

 On a customer platform themes are typically installed in a new extension.

-For this example we assume the extension is called _taoMyExtension_ and the theme _"My default theme"_.
+For this example we assume the extension is called _taoSomething_ and the theme _"Default theme"_.

-- Copy the directory _*.scss_ from the Theme Toolkit to _/taoMyExtension/views_.
+- Copy the directory _*.scss_ from the Theme Toolkit to _/taoSomething/views_.
-- Rename _/taoMyExtension/views/scss/themes/platform/default_ to _/taoMyExtension/views/scss/themes/platform/my-default-theme_.
+- Rename _/taoSomething/views/scss/themes/platform/default_ to _/taoSomething/views/scss/themes/platform/default-theme_.
-- Create a path _/taoMyExtension/views/img/themes/platform/my-default-theme_.
+- Create a path _/taoSomething/views/img/themes/platform/default-theme_.
-- Create a path _/taoMyExtension/views/templates/themes/platform/my-default-theme_.
+- Create a path _/taoSomething/views/templates/themes/platform/default-theme_.
-- Create a PHP class _/taoMyExtension/scripts/install/SetPlatformThemes.php_ and add a reference to the section _install/php_ in the manifest.
+- Create a PHP class _/taoSomething/scripts/install/SetPlatformThemes.php_ and add a reference to the section _install/php_ in the manifest.
 - Add a reference to your Theme Toolkit profiles, see the [Toolkit Readme](https://github.com/oat-sa/theme-toolkit/blob/master/README.md) for further information.
 - Create your images and templates.
 - Edit and compile your SCSS files.